regtay/Project-13/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring Web-1 10.0.0.5
+Web-1 10.0.0.5
 Web-2 10.0.0.6
 Web-3 10.0.0.7